teviw000/be-my-valentine/README.md

 # Will You Be My Valentine?

-A playful interactive web app built with React and Vite to ask one very important question:
+An interactive web app built with React and Vite to ask someone to be your valentine

-> **Will you be my valentines?**

 ------------------------------------------------------------------------